 pandas_ai(data, prompt=prompt)

-From the graph, one can easily tell that the southeast region has the greatest number of smokers compared to other regions.
+The graph clearly shows that the Southeast region has the greatest number of smokers compared to other regions.

 prompt = '''Make a scatterplot of age with charges and colorcode using the smoker values.